Coming Soon đ At the beginning of April, youâll be

 Wonder why GoComics still has a link to Twitter for sharing?
 No graphic X to upload?

-Walrus Gumbo Premium Member 11 months ago
+Walrus Gumbo Premium Member about 1 year ago

 He could start a line of Texas BBQ sauces under the name Chef Boy Howdy.